| Home | Re-veneering | Mandolin Neck | Re-setting | Hospital |

 |

-| First I carefully split apart the neck trying not to damage existing pieces.
-It looked like the extra piece had been glued in to hold a weak join, but perhaps the join itself was not made-good first. | Next the failed insert was removed and glue cleaned of the surfaces to be rejoined.
-It is necessary to trial fit the pieces carefully before gluing to ensure a good fit. | In this case the regluing was in 2 parts, first the neck was re-glued, with cascamite, a strong modern glue. | Then part of the inserted piece was glued back to re-enforce the join and rebuild the neck shape.
-A separate piece was inserted in to the cavity in the head. |
+First I carefully split apart the neck trying not to damage existing pieces.
+It looked like the extra piece had been glued in to hold a weak join, but perhaps the join itself was not made-good first. | Next the failed insert was removed and glue cleaned off the surfaces to be rejoined.
+It is necessary to trial fit the pieces carefully before gluing to ensure a good fit. | |

-| Afterwards, both the head back and the neck were re-veneered, to add extra lamellar strength to the repair, as well as to improve its cosmetic appearance. | |||
+Afterwards, both the head back and the neck were re-veneered, to add extra lamellar strength to the repair, as well as to improve its cosmetic appearance. | ||

 Neck clamping block